mw. dr. F.L. (Fleur) Bouwer PhD

 - Honing, H., Bouwer, F. L., & Háden, G. P. (2014).
 Perceiving temporal regularity in music: The role of auditory event-related potentials (ERPs) in probing beat perception.
 In H. Merchant, & V. de Lafuente (Eds.), Neurobiology of interval timing (pp. 305-323).
 (Advances in Experimental Medicine and Biology; Vol. 829).
 New York: Springer.
 DOI: 10.1007/978-1-4939-1782-2_16 [details]

-- Bouwer, F. L., & Honing, H. (2012).
+- Bouwer, F., & Honing, H. (2012).
 Rhythmic regularity revisited: Is beat induction indeed pre-attentive?
-In International Conference on Music Perception and Cognition (pp. 122-127).
-Thessaloniki: Aristotle University of Thessaloniki.
+In E. Cambouropoulos, C. Tsougras, P. Mavromatis, & K. Pastiadis (Eds.), Proceedings of the 12th International Conference on Music Perception and Cognition and 8th Triennial Conference of the European Society for the Cognitive Sciences of Music: July 23-28, 2012, Thessaloniki, Greece (pp. 122-127).
+Thessaloniki: Aristotle University of Thessaloniki. [details]

 - Bouwer, F. L., & Honing, H. (2013).
 How much beat do you need?
 An EEG study on the effects of attention on beat perception using only temporal accents.
 Frontiers in Human Neuroscience, Conference abstract(14th Rhythm Production and Perception Workshop).
 DOI: 10.3389/conf.fnhum.2013.214.00030 [details]

 - Bouwer, F. L. (2016).
 What do we need to hear a beat?
 The influence of attention, musical abilities, and accents on the perception of metrical rhythm [details]